amiller/wxpy3d/README.markdown

-Wraps wxPython to get you an OpenGL context without much fuss.
+An alternative to GLUT that uses wxPython (so it works with the IPython background thread).
+Gets you an OpenGL context without much fuss.
 Useful for 3D visualizations.

 Example
 -------